caraya/personal-blog/content/blog/javascript-event-listeners.md

 myButton.dispatchEvent(myEvent);
 ```

-With custom events we get additional flexibility to craft specific types of events.
+With custom events, we get additional flexibility to craft specific types of events.

-### Event propagation, bubling and capturing
+### Event propagation, bubbling and capturing

-Javascript has two different way to propagate events around the DOM.
+Javascript has two different ways to propagate events around the DOM.

-`bubbling` travels from the target upto the root, and `capturing` travels from the root down to the target.
+`bubbling` travels from the target up to the root, and `capturing` travels from the root down to the target.

 `root` is the highest-level parent of the target.
-This is usually the document, which is a parent of the , which is a (possibly distant) parent of your target element.
+This is usually the document, which is a (possibly distant) parent of your target element.

 The target is the DOM node that triggered the event.

 Capturing is not used nearly as commonly as bubbling. `addEventListener()` has an optional third parameter, `useCapture`, that controls the phase of the propagation.
-If the value is  true, it will cause the listener to be on the capturing phase.
-When the value is false, it will apply the to the bubbling phase.
+If the value is true, it will cause the listener to be fired in the capturing phase.
+When the value is false, it will apply to the bubbling phase.

-Once you trigger the event, it will propagate up to the root, and it will trigger every event handler which is associated with the same type.
+Once you trigger the event, it will propagate up to the root, and it will trigger every event handler associated with the same type.

 For example, if your button has a click event, during the bubbling phase, it will bubble up to the root, and trigger every click event along the way.

 You also have means to prevent even bubbling and propagation.

 [event.stopPropagation()](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopPropagation) prevents further propagation of the current event in the capturing and bubbling phases.
-It will stop events events further up the bubbling chain but not the handler that calls `stopPropagation` any other handlers attached to the same element.
+It will stop events further up the bubbling chain but not the handler that calls `stopPropagation` or any other handlers attached to the same element.

 [stopImmediatePropagation()](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopImmediatePropagation) will stop all events up the chain from being triggered.